dotansimha/graphql-code-generator/website/docs/generated-config/typescript-type-graphql.md

 default: `false`

-Will prefix every generated `enum` with `const`, you can read more about const enums {@link https://www.typescriptlang.org/docs/handbook/enums.html|here}.
+Will prefix every generated `enum` with `const`, you can read more about const enums here: https://www.typescriptlang.org/docs/handbook/enums.html.

 #### Usage Examples